emanuelhfarias/tag-components/docs/docs/basics.md

 <LoadExample file="authors-list.html" />

 You can think `extends` as a start point for your component.
 See `<authors-list>` as if it were `<ul>`.
 It is useful to styling the main element.
+See more on extends on [Inheritance](/inheritance) article.